yienyoong/tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the _home folder_ for your Vax@NUS application.

 1. Double-click the file to start the app.
-The GUI similar to the below should appear in a few seconds.
+The GUI similar to the one below should appear in a few seconds.
    Sample data will be displayed to show you how the user interface of the app looks.<br>
    ![Ui](images/Ui.png)